felizang/HeteroAvatar/README.md

-# HeteroAvatar: Gaussian Head Avatar Generation with Accurate Geometry Using Hetero Rendering
+# HeteroAvatar: Generation of Gaussian Head Avatars with Correct Geometry Using Hetero Rendering

 [![Project Page](https://img.shields.io/badge/Project-Page-blue?logo=github&logoColor=fff&style=flat)]()
 <!-- [![Elsevier Badge](https://img.shields.io/badge/IMAVIS-FF6C00?logo=elsevier&logoColor=fff&style=flat)]() -->

-HeteroAvatar is a novel method for generating a controllable Gaussian head avatar with accurate geometry from a monocular video of a dynamic head
+HeteroAvatar is a novel method for generating a controllable Gaussian head avatar with correct geometry from a monocular video of a dynamic head

 The project page of HeteroAvatar is https://felizang.github.io/HeteroAvatar/